Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Methodology

-Since we use a self-supervised approach we need to provide a training data consisting of input-output pairs.
-The ground truth outputs are given by the original images from the normal data.
-The inputs are generated from these images by partially modifying some regions as follows.
-In the first step we randomly sample size and location of a patch to be modified.
-Then a corresponding patch is extracted and passed through an elastic deformation process.
+Since we use a self-supervised approach we need to provide the training data as input-output $(\hat{\bfx}, \bfx)$ pairs.
+Here, the ground truth outputs are given by the original images $\bfx$ corresponding to the normal examples.
+The inputs $\hat{\bfx}$ are generated from these images by partially modifying some regions according to the procedure illustrated in Figure \ref{fig_bauer4}.

-Additionally, we randomly define a shape mask to mask the content of the patch.
-In the last step the shape mask is embedded in a two-dimensional zero-array to define a global mask $M$.
-Finally, a corresponding content of the original image $X$ is replaced by the masked modified patch giving modified image $\hat{X}$.
-The whole procedure is illustrated in Fig. \ref{fig_bauer5}.
-Note that the dark line marking the borders of the modification (in step 3) is only for illustration purposes and is not present in the training data.

-During training we sample images from the ground truth data representing the outputs from which we generate distorted inputs to be passed to the network.
-We experimented with different transformations of the original images like simple cut-out, patch swapping and elastic deformation with the latter providing the best results.
-We also found that it can be useful (depending on the data) to vary the brightness of modified patches.
-Furthermore, we use a progressive training scheme gradually increasing the size of the input images over the course of the training phase.
-During testing phase there is no input modification and images are passed unchanged to the network.
-Anomalous regions are then detected by thresholding a corresponding heatmap computed from the difference between the inputs and the outputs produced by the autoencoder.